CowboyMC-ofc/CowboyMC-ofc/README.md

 - 👋 Hi, I’m @CowboyMC-ofc
 - 👀 I’m interested in ...
-Coding and eventually make
+Coding and eventually make website and games
 - 🌱 I’m currently learning ...
 Python and Blockcoding (Like seen in Scratch)
 - 💞️ I’m looking to collaborate on ...
 Scratch Games
 - 📫 How to reach me ...
 On GitHub